 Our focus in this article is to highlight very interesting but unknown places in Kenya that tourists may have overlooked.
 These places are wonderful for families together to spend time together.
 I will examine places such as – Menengai Crater, Champagne Ridge, Mount Suswa, Fourteen Falls, and Lake Baringo.

-To enjoy your stay in Kenya, it is advisable to engage private tour guides to show you around and provide relevant information about the various sites.
+To enjoy your stay, it is advisable to engage local private English-speaking tour guides in Kenya to show you around and provide relevant information about the various sites.
 Most of the private tour guides are knowledgeable and understand the entire terrains of the areas you may want to visit.

 It is said to be 2,300 m above sea level that the volcano formed over 200,000 years ago while the Caldera formed about 8,000 years ago.
 This site is described as one of the volcano sites that are well preserved.